 Game-Day Staff: (part-time)

-The Madison Mallards have begun looking for qualified, customer service oriented, and outgoing individuals to work at the Duck Pond during our 2017 baseball season.
-We will be holding open interview dates on Saturday, April 1 and Saturday, April 8, 2017 from 9:00 – noon.
+Every spring the Madison Mallards look for qualified, customer service oriented, and outgoing individuals to work at the Duck Pond during our next baseball season.
+Open interview dates will be held in early April.
 All interested candidates are invited to apply.
 We ask that you complete our online application process prior to interviewing for any of our available gameday positions.
 Please review the different positions below prior to applying to know which ones you are most interested in.
 The Madison Mallards are an Equal Opportunity Employer and all applicants will receive equal consideration for employment.

 Each summer the Mallards employ over 400 part-time staff for various roles around the ballpark.
 Below is a list of gameday positions along with a short description of the duties and responsibilities pertinent to each role.
+Open interviews will be scheduled closer to the season.
 Interviews are open to the public and no reservations are necessary.
 They will be held at the ballpark (2920 N. Sherman Ave.) and signage will direct you where to go upon arrival.

-If you have any quesitons, contact Tristan Straub by email.
+If you have any questions, contact Michael Richmond at firstname.lastname@example.org.

 The Mallards hire staff for the following gameday positions:

 Usher – Directs fans to their seats and answers any questions they may have.
 This requires an increased knowledge of the Duck Pond and its various areas and a willingness to inquire with full-time staff if needed to ensure our fans are receiving the correct information in a kind and timely manner.
 Ushers are also responsible for maintaining an orderly parking system.

 Souvenirs/Merchandise – Assist Mallards fans in finding the apparel or memorabilia of their choice.
 Provide a positive experience for the fans while efficiently entering the cash and credit transactions.